10 Ways Your Body May Be Attacking Itself

-Recommendation: The most distinctive sign of lupus—a facial rash that resembles the wings of a butterfly unfolding across the bridge of the nose and both cheeks—occurs in many, but not all, cases of lupus.
+The Remedy Rx: The most distinctive sign of lupus—a facial rash that resembles the wings of a butterfly unfolding across the bridge of the nose and both cheeks—occurs in many, but not all, cases of lupus.
 If you see this pattern, call your doctor.

 Dry, cracked skin that sometimes bleeds?
 Red scaly patches that itch?
 Thick pitted or ridged nails?
 Itching, burning, soreness?
 Psoriasis may be the culprit—a common skin condition that causes cells to build up rapidly on the surface of the skin, which forms itchy scales and red patches that can be painful.
 Psoriasis is a chronic condition that comes and goes.
 There's no cure—but symptoms can be managed, particularly with lifestyle changes like managing stress and yes—moisturizing, a lot.
 But one of the first known therapies—according to the JAMA Dermatology, found in an ancient Egyptian medical text dating to circa 1550 BC known as the Ebers papyrus—is almost certainly the strangest… A concoction of sea salt, onions, and—wait for it—urine.
 Good thing that we've made some progress towards less pungent treatments since 1550 BC!

-Recommendation: While there’s no cure for psoriasis, symptoms can be managed, particularly with lifestyle changes like managing stress, quitting smoking and moisturizing.
+The Remedy Rx: While there's no cure for psoriasis, symptoms can be managed, particularly with lifestyle changes like managing stress, quitting smoking and moisturizing.
 And there are other remedies that can calm the inflammation and irritation, like turmeric or fish oil.